barlukh/42-minishell/README.md

 # 42 - Minishell

 ## About
 Minishell is a project from the 42-cursus curriculum that introduces students to the inner workings of Unix-like shells.
-The goal is to build a minimalist shell in C that mimics the behavior of Bash, handling user input, executing commands, and managing processes—all while respecting strict syntax and system-level constraints.
+The goal is to build a minimalist shell in C that mimics the behavior of Bash, handling user input, executing commands, and managing processes - all while respecting strict syntax and system-level constraints.

 Students must implement features such as:
 - Interactive prompt for command input